 - Firearms are not permitted in Point Roberts, except for law enforcement personnel.

 - Consumption of alcohol is prohibited in public places.

 - Dogs must be on a leash at all times.

 What Is There To See at Point Roberts?

-The local Orca pods tend to head up during the Spring/Summer months, so you’ve got a great opportunity to see a wild Shamu most days.
+The local orca pods tend to head up during the spring and summer months.
+You’ll have a great opportunity to see a wild Shamu most days.